luisa2795/dashboard_for_SLR/README.md

     'database': '<your_db_name>'
    }
    ```
-2. Install the packages defined in _requirements.txt_ in a fresh Python 3.9 environment.
+3. Install the packages defined in _requirements.txt_ in a fresh Python 3.9 environment.
    ```
    python3.9 -m venv dashvenv
    source dashvenv/bin/activate
    pip install -r requirements.txt
    ```
-   Check if all packages have been installed completely with ```pip freeze```.
+   (Please check if all packages have been installed completely with ```pip freeze```.
 There is an odd issue that sometimes, the package psycopg2 does not get installed from the requirements.
-If this is the case run ```pip install psycopg2-binary```.
+If this is the case run ```pip install psycopg2-binary```.)
-3. Run the _app.py_ file.
+4. Run the _app.py_ file.
 The dashboard will be available at http://127.0.0.1:8090/.
 You can open it by accessing this address in your browser (Chrome works best).

 ## Where is the data:
 The data used in this dashboard comes from a data warehouse of scientific literature.
 For more information on this, please check out https://github.com/luisa2795/datawarehouse_for_SLR.git.
 The data warehouse is located in a local PostgreSQL database on _zeno_, provided for this thesis.